Boston Day Trips from New York

 New York Highway| ©Tetiana Bykovets

-• The bus: this is the same means of transport used by most of the tours and you can get a ticket for as little as US$10 each way.
-It's important to book your ticket in advance so that prices don't go up.
-Some of the companies operating are Megabus, Greyhound and Boltbus.
-The trip takes about four and a half hours if there is no traffic.
+• The bus: this is the same mode of transport used for most tours and you can get a ticket for as little as $10 (approximately €9.20) each way .
+It's important to book your ticket in advance to keep prices down.
+Some of the companies operating are: Megabus, Greyhound and Boltbus.
+The journey time is about four and a half hours if there is no traffic.

 • The train: If you choose the express train, the trip from New York to Boston will take less than four hours.
-Still, I don't think it's worth it unless you get a great deal online.
-The price can be around $100, which is too high to save on traffic.
+Still, I don't think it's worth it unless you get a great deal online; the price can be around $100 (approximately €92), which is too high a cost to beat the traffic.

 • By plane: the fastest option?
 Is it the fastest option?
-On the face of it, yes; the flight takes less than an hour, but don't forget to add in the time it will take you to get to New York airport and from Boston airport to the city centre.
-In the end, while the airfare, at around $60, may be worth it, the price and overall journey time may not.
+On the face of it, yes, as the flight takes less than an hour, but don't forget to add in the time it will take you to get to New York airport and from Boston airport to the city centre.
+In the end, while the airfare, at around $60 (approximately €55.50), may be worth it, the overall journey time is not.

 What will you see on organised tours to Boston from New York?

-Harvard University campus| ©Benjamin Rascoe
+Harvard University Campus| ©Benjamin Rascoe

-Harvard University campus| ©Benjamin Rascoe
+Harvard University Campus| ©Benjamin Rascoe

-Visit to MIT and Harvard University
+The MIT and Harvard University Tour

 This tour of Boston takes you to Harvard University with its Harvard Yard campus (the oldest part and heart of the campus, a green space with elm and pine trees that contrasts with the urban character of the adjacent Harvard Square) and the great Widener Library (whose holdings comprise one of the most comprehensive collections in the humanities and sciences in the world).
 There will also be time to visit the Massachusetts Institute of Technology (MIT).